Gitchie Manitou murders: James Fryer

 James' trial began on December 3, 1974, in Lyon County.
-However, the defense applied for a change of venue to the Dickinson County, Iowa, to obtain an impartial jury.
+However, the defense applied for a change of venue to Dickinson County, Iowa, to obtain an impartial jury.
 The trial recommenced at the Dickinson County Courthouse on December 11 with jury selection.
 After a hearing of how the boys' bodies were discovered, Cheskey gave her testimony.
 A state psychiatrist determined that James had an IQ of 85 and had poor control over his own behavior.
 On December 20, 1974, James Fryer was found guilty of three charges of first-degree murder and one charge of manslaughter.
-On January 7, 1975, James Fryer was sentenced to three concurrent life sentences for the first degree murders of Michael Hadrath, Stewart Baade, and Dana Baade, as well as eight years for the manslaughter of Roger Essom.
+On January 7, 1975, James Fryer was sentenced to three concurrent life sentences for the first-degree murders of Michael Hadrath, Stewart Baade, and Dana Baade, as well as eight years for the manslaughter of Roger Essom.
 As James would be serving life in prison without the possibility of parole, the District Attorney concluded that there was no need to subject Cheskey to a new trial regarding her rape by James Fryer.

 All three of the Fryer brothers were sentenced to life imprisonment without the possibility of parole, and all their subseqeuent appeals were rejected.
 In 2016, David Fryer asked the parole board to transmute his conviction to life imprisonment with the possibility of parole, but this was rejected after a testimony by Sandra Cheskey and Lynette Hadrath, Mike Hadrath's sister.
-As of 2024, Allen is serving his life sentence at the penitentiary in Anamosa, Iowa, while David and James are serving their life sentences at the Fort Dodge Correctional Facility in Fort Dodge, Iowa.
+As of 2024, Allen was serving his life sentence at the penitentiary in Anamosa, Iowa, while David and James are serving their life sentences at the Fort Dodge Correctional Facility in Fort Dodge, Iowa.